RagtagOpen/freefrom-compensation-mailer/README.md

 This repository contains the AWS Lambda functions for adding new subscribers to the mailing list and for emailing Compensation Quiz results to quiz takers.

+Additionally it contains a copy of the HTML email template for Mandrill.
+Changes to this template need to be manually copied over to Mandrill.

 ## Subscribe endpoint

 **POST /subscribe**